 2012 February - The credit rating agency Fitch raises Iceland's sovereign rating to BBB-, which makes the country once again fit for investment.

-2012 July - President Grimsson wins a record fifth term in office, beating his rival by nearly 20 percentage points.
+2012 July - President Grimsson wins a record fifth term in office.

 2012 September - IMF praises Iceland's economic recovery.

-2013 January - The debt dispute with Britain and the Netherlands over Icesave bank approaches resolution when a European court clears the government of failing to guarantee minimum levels of compensation for British and Dutch savers.
+2013 January - A European court clears the government of failing to guarantee minimum compensation for British and Dutch savers.

-2013 April - The opposition Independence and Progressive parties win parliamentary election in backlash against Social Democrats' austerity measures.
-They are conservative and Eurosceptic in policy.
-Progressive leader Sigmundur David Gunnlaugsson receives mandate to form government.
+2013 April - The opposition Eurosceptic and centre-right Progressive and Independence parties win parliamentary election in backlash against Social Democrats' austerity measures.

 2013 May - Progressive and Independence parties form a coalition government.
 They promise to hold a referendum on whether or not to proceed with Iceland's EU membership negotiations.